 Bottom line.
 You must play along with the make-believe to align and be accepted as safe.
 If you are not ready to play along, this strategy isn’t for you.
 If you have strong moral objections to playing the game to reach someone, or live with the consequences.
 The fact is, we all have to live with the results of those who remain under the influence of negative religious programming.

 Passing The Religious Litmus Test

-To pass this test you must give a qualified response.
-A qualified response is a truthful yet incomplete answer.
-A qualified response is one which does not disclose the full scope of your answer.
+To pass this test, you must give a qualified response.
+A qualified reply is a truthful yet incomplete answer.
+It’s an answer which does not fully disclose the scope of your understanding.

 2) Ask for Help

 Asking for help shows you respect their knowledge.
 It helps to build trust because you are coming to them for answers.
 This unconventional approach is non-confrontational.
 It forces them to think about what they believe and why.
-This leads them down the path of questioning their cultural narrative.
+This strategy leads them down the path of questioning their cultural narrative.